Boards & Commissions

 Contractors Licensing Board

 Duties: Regulates construction activity according to current ordinances and laws, furnishes contracting licenses for individuals, partnerships and corporations, and provides a method of administration and enforcement of these provisions.
-In addition, select members of the Contractors Licensing Board also serve on the City's Building Code Board of Appeal.

 Mission Statement: The goal of the Contractors Licensing Board is to protect the public’s health, safety and welfare by guarding against unreliable contractors.